-I'm an experienced person-centred counsellor and psychotherapist, and I work with individuals over the age of 16.
+Hello, I'm Mary.
+I'm an experienced person-centred counsellor and psychotherapist, and I work with individuals aged 16 and over.

 I work with both men and women.

-I work with a wide range of issues, but I'm particularly good at working with:
+I am very happy to work with a wide range of issues, but I specialise in working with:

 - Have you had a falling out or disagreement in the family?

 - Are you having difficulties in your relationship with your partner?